 ODDS & ENDS

-Discount Vouchers for the Boston Common Garage are available for $9.00 each from Deacon Daphne.
-You can find her between the 9:00 and 11:15 Masses at the Coffee Hour or Entr’acte.
+Discount Vouchers for the Boston Common Garage are available for $9.00 each from Deacon Daphne or Nola Sheffer.
+You can find them between the 9:00 and 11:15 Masses at the Coffee Hour or Entr’acte.
 The vouchers can be used after 4:00 pm weekdays, and all day Saturday and Sunday.
-Questions? email: firstname.lastname@example.org.
+Questions? email: email@example.com.